valthoraval/OBD/src/docs/1_3_docker_tp.md

   -v /home/${USER}/configs:/home/configs \
   --workdir /home/ \
   {your image} \
-  run-config {path to your config in DOCKER, eg /home/configs/config.txt}
+  run-config --config-file {path to your config in DOCKER, eg /home/configs/config.txt}
 ```

 Note that since you mounted volumes, you must pass the **path in the docker** to your config file for it to work